 Yes.
 All Peek products and services undergo thorough academic, clinical and field trials to assess their effectiveness, reliability and suitability for the tasks they seek to support.
 Our team of ophthalmologists, optometrists, researchers, software and hardware engineers and product leaders focus on quality, reliability and usability with a view to providing tools that deliver consistently high positive impact.
 Our medical devices, including our vision check tools, are rigorously verified with scientific research in the field as well as formal clinical trials to ensure they meet the high standards required for a clinically reliable and effective tool.

 Yes.
 We are a registered manufacturer of medical devices under the UK Government Medicines and Healthcare Products Regulatory Agency (MHRA).
-Peek Acuity Pro and Peek Retina are registered class 1 medical devices and CE certified.
-We are working to achieve US FDA (US Food and Drug Administration) approval for these products.
+Peek Acuity Pro is a registered class 1 medical devices and CE certified.
+The Peek Vision Foundation is a registered charity in England and Wales regulated by the Charity Commission.

 Yes.
 We have a number of concepts, prototypes and new products in the pipeline to help us achieve our mission to bring vision and health to everyone.
 We will continue to publish more information about each of these projects as they come to fruition.